-Learning how to travel with a dog or cat can be a daunting experience for first-timers, but there are plenty of ways to make the trip enjoyable for both you and your fur baby.
+Learning how to travel with a dog or cat can be a daunting experience, but there are plenty of ways to make the trip enjoyable for both you and your fur baby.
 Although there are more options now than ever for pet-friendly travel, we’ve sussed out the best pet travel tips to consider before, during and after your trip.

 One question travelers often fail to ask themselves is: is my pet really fit for travel?
 Some pets simply cannot handle traveling due to age or temperament so if you have doubts, consult with your veterinarian.
 If you get the green light, start preparing your dog or cat for the environment in which you’ll be traveling.
 For example, if a long road trip is approaching, start practicing by taking short drives to somewhere fun like the dog park, so they can associate car rides with a fun experience.
 If a plane ride is in order, allow them to spend time in their airline-approved pet carrier while at home, and consider tucking a shirt with your scent into the carrier.

 If you’ve ever considered microchipping your pet, now is the time.
 Chips are about the size of a grain of rice and a quick scan can easily identify you as their owner if they get lost.
 If not, purchase an ID tag for their collar with your home address and cell phone number, as well as a temporary tag with the location of where you’re staying on your vacation.
-Also store copies of your pet’s medical history and proof of vaccinations on a USB drive or bring hard copies of documents with you.
+Also, store copies of your pet’s medical history and proof of vaccinations in a shared digital folder or bring hard copies of documents with you.

 Showing up with an unapproved carrier is the last thing you need, so make sure to check your airline or railway website for the requirements for an approved pet carrier or crate.
 Most airlines require that the carrier offer enough space for your pet to stand, sit, turn around and lie down, and that it’s well ventilated.
 Also consider purchasing a collapsible water bowl, a bag of dry food, waste bags, a safety harness and comforting toys.